axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Feed appropriately and remove uneaten food

 Feed only what the axolotl consumes within 1 to 2 minutes.
-Remove any uneaten food with a turkey baster or pipette immediately after the feeding session.
+Remove any uneaten food with a turkey baster or pipette immediately after feeding.
 Overfeeding is preventable and is a leading cause of excess dissolved organics that trigger bacterial blooms.

 Maintain the filter without destroying the colony

 Clean mechanical media (sponge, pad) monthly in old tank water.
 Never clean or replace biological media and mechanical media at the same time.
 Never rinse filter media under tap water, which kills beneficial bacteria with chlorine.
 Stagger filter maintenance and water changes by at least 3 to 4 days to avoid compounding disruptions.
-The cleaning routine guide covers scheduling filter maintenance alongside other tank tasks.
+AxolotlCentral’s care guide places the minimum tank size at 29 gallons for one adult.
+They strongly prefer 40 gallons because larger water volumes give a parameter-stability buffer.
+That buffer makes bloom recurrence less likely (per AxolotlCentral care guide).
+The tank size guide covers minimum volume requirements per axolotl count.

 Frequently asked questions